Cunedda: Allt Cunedda

 There is a hill called Allt Cunedda, close to Cydweli (now Kidwelly) in Carmarthenshire, in southwest Wales.
 A local folk story, recorded by Victorian antiquarians, claims that Cunedda and his sons attempted to invade Cydweli, but was defeated and killed by rebellious locals and was buried in the Allt Cunedda.
 Amateur and ill-recorded excavations did reveal a hill fort, probably pre-Roman, the broken head of a stone hammer axe, and several collapsed stone cists containing the well-preserved skeletons of several men with formidable physical proportions.
 At least one of these was found in the "seated position" and another buried beneath a massive stone "shield" who had apparently been killed by a head wound.
 John Fenton's excavations in 1851 destroyed much of the archaeological evidence from Allt Cunedda, and more by John William Watson Stephens' dig in the 1930s.
 The bones are lost; Fenton sent them to an institution in London, and Stephens' long searches for them were unsuccessful.

 One of the tumuli was known locally as Banc Benisel and was reputedly the grave of a Sawyl Penuchel, a legendary King of the Britons presumably from late Iron Age Britain.
 His epithet Penuchel or Ben Uchel means "high head" perhaps on account of his height.
 According to the Welsh Life of Saint Cadoc, a king named Sawyl Penuchel held court at Allt Cunedda.
 Confusingly, Geoffrey of Monmouth, in his Historia Regum Britanniae (1136), uses the name Samuil Penessil for a legendary pre-Roman king of Britain, preceded by Redechius and succeeded by Pir.
 Whether this is the same king and Cadoc's tale is just revisiting an old folk memory, a different man of the same name, or simply an error by the composer of the Life, is unclear.

+Marwnad Cunedda

+The "Marwnad Cunedda", or "Lament for Cunedda", is a Welsh poem found in the Book of Taliesin.
+"The poem laments the death of a representative of the house of Cunedda who has been killed in a fratricidal war with his kinsmen of the clan of Coel Godebawc".
+Ostensibly, the subject is Cunedda himself.

+This poem has been called "perhaps the earliest specimen of Welsh poetry extant."
+However, the exact age is disputed.
+There is a gap of approximately 150 years between the death of Cunedda and the lifetime of Taliesin.
+One proposed explanation for the discrepancy is that the Lament was not composed on Cunedda's death, but instead was intended to praise Cunedda's descendants, the rulers of Gwynedd.
+The current text itself dates from the sixteenth century, and is somewhat obscure.
+There are a number of translations, differing in some details.